DLXPlugins/highlight-and-share/readme.txt

 * Initial release on WordPress.org

 == Upgrade Notice ==

+= 3.3.8 =
+Fixing typo in the Dark CSS theme.

 = 3.3.7 =
 Documentation update.
 Preparation for Signal service if it ever allows sharing.